Testing with Screen

 Wait a minute!
 How many screen reader programs do I need to learn?

 Realistically, no one should be expected to learn all of these programs to expert proficiency.
-Most screen reader users only own one brand.
-The problem, of course, is that all of these brands do exist, and there are slight differences between them in terms of how they render content.
+In fact, if you become an expert screen reader user, it's likely that you may overlook potential barriers to your users.
+Many screen reader users use multiple screen readers for different situations or types of content.
+The problem, of course, is that several brands of screen readers do exist, and there are slight differences between them in terms of how they read and access content.

 How big are these "slight differences," and do designers have to take these differences into account when they design content?

-That's a good question.
-Many of the differences are more superficial, and don't matter much from a content designer's perspective.
+Many of the differences are more superficial, and don't matter much from a content author's perspective.
 For example, JAWS says "link" before each link.
 Most of the differences between screen readers fall into the "interesting but not important" category.
 On the other hand, there are sometimes differences between screen readers in terms of the technologies they support, or the bugs they have, or some other substantial area of difference.
 For example, when Adobe first included accessibility features in Adobe Reader, only a couple of screen readers supported these features.
 Now this capability is more widespread among screen readers.

 Do you really expect developers to keep track of all of the differences like that?

-In a sense, yes, but in other ways, not necessarily.
 As new web technologies come out, it is important to keep track of the large developments in the field.
 One way to keep up-to-date is to periodically visit sites like WebAIM or subscribe to email discussion lists on the subject.
-Good Developers keep up with new browser versions, new web technologies, and web standards.
+Good developers keep up with new browser versions, new web technologies, and web standards.
 Screen readers should be added to the list.
 Developers should at least be aware of the different brands of screen readers and the technologies each supports.

-On the other hand, overall it is better for developers to pay more attention to the principles and guidelines of accessibility, rather than to the differences between screen readers.
+On the other hand, overall it is better for developers to pay more attention to the principles, guidelines, and best practices of accessibility, rather than to the differences between screen readers.
 We wouldn't want developers to design specifically for one brand of screen reader, for example, if doing so would make the content unfriendly to users of other brands of screen readers.

 So should I test my content with all the screen readers?

 You certainly could, and you may learn quite a bit if you do.
-This would be especially true of complex content with JavaScript, Flash, or PDF files.
+This would be especially true of JavaScript or PDF content.
 It would be wise to test it in as many technologies as possible, including a wide range of screen readers.
 For less complex content, though, testing in one or two screen readers is usually enough.
+If you follow guidelines, you can be reasonably assured that your content will be screen reader friendly.

 Which "one or two?"

-The two main screen readers in the United States are JAWS and Window Eyes.
+JAWS is currently the most popular screen reader, though VoiceOver, NVDA, and others are becoming much more popular due to their features and low cost.
 Test your content in at least one of these.
 Most screen readers are about equal in terms of capabilities with web content, so you can't go wrong with any of them.
 It's just a matter of which ones you feel most comfortable using.
-HAL is less common, but it could be worth looking at too.

 Wouldn't it just be easier to let a blind user test my web content, so I don't have to learn all this stuff?

-That's a fabulous idea, in some ways, and a not-so-fabulous idea in other ways.
-Blind users are your real audience, so there's a lot you can learn from them.
+Blind users are part of your real audience, so there's a lot you can learn from them.
 Many of them would be happy to share their expertise and opinions with you.
 Large organizations, especially, should consider hiring blind experts to do just that.
-Some users are available as consultants on projects.
-Whenever you can have them test your content directly, by all means, do that.

-There are a few not-so-fabulous sides to this scenario, though—or at least there are some caveats that you need to take into consideration.
+There are, however, some caveats that you need to take into consideration.

 First of all, not all blind people are proficient screen reader users.
-Some are; some aren't.
 Inexperienced users can offer a valuable perspective (the perspective of novice), but they may not be able to give you the broader perspective of screen reader users in general.
 In some cases, inexperienced blind users may give you bad advice as a result of their lack of expertise.
 On the other hand, expert screen reader users may not be able to give you the full perspective of less experienced users.
 In other words, as with any user test, you have to make sure that your users accurately reflect the target audience.
 You don't want to fall into the trap of saying "Fred, our blind screen reader user, said we should do it this way."
 Fred may or may not be representative of the majority of screen reader users.
+He may also have customized settings that render content differently than the vast majority of other screen reader users.
 Ideally you would have a user group consisting of several individuals of varying levels of expertise.
-It may not be feasible or practical to always have such a group on the payroll, but it wouldn't be a bad idea to occasionally invest in user group studies, especially before launching new versions of complex web sites.
+It may not be feasible or practical to always have such a group available, but it wouldn't be a bad idea to occasionally invest in user group studies, especially before launching new versions of complex web sites.

 Second, blind users may or may not be able to recognize when content is inaccessible to them.
 For example, if the main content of a web page consists of complex, inaccessible JavaScript, the user may not even know that the main content is there at all.
 If the screen reader doesn't read it to them, the content may as well not exist.
 A sighted user, on the other hand, could look at the content and listen to it.
 This person could recognize that none of the main content is being read.
 Of course, having sight can also be a disadvantage in this testing process.
 Sighted users may rely too much on what they see, and not realize that not everything they see is being read by the screen reader.